Dissatisfied Germans flee to Hungary

-“Why are an increasing number of Germans moving to Hungary?” asks a man in TikTok video.
-He himself has moved to Hungary from Germany.
+“Why is an increasing number of Germans moving to Hungary?” asks a man in a TikTok video.
+He has also moved to Hungary, after having left Germany behind.

 Posting under the account Die_schmidts_ungarn, he lists the following reasons why it is good to live in Hungary.